hashicorp/vault-lambda-extension/README.md

 #### 2. Option b) Install the extension for Lambda functions packaged in container images

-If you deploy your Lambda function as a container image, simply place the built binary in the `/opt/extensions` directory of your image.
+Alternatively, if you deploy your Lambda function as a container image, simply place the built binary in the `/opt/extensions` directory of your image.
 There is currently no publicly accessible download location for the pre-built binary.

-To build from source:
+To build the binary from source:

 ```bash
 # Requires Golang installed.
 Run from the root of this repository.
 GOOS=linux GOARCH=amd64 go build -o vault-lambda-extension main.go
 ```

-To fetch from the published AWS Lambda layer:
+Or to fetch the binary from the published AWS Lambda layer:

 ```bash
 # Requires `curl`, `unzip`, `aws` CLI and authentication for `aws`